KyloJorgensen/Fit-For-The-Kingdom-Node.js-Capstone/README.md

 The front-end is built using Knockout, the back-end using NodeJS with ExpressJS as the web server and MongoDB as the database.

-Javascript file is full of Javascript libraries called modules that are complied to one file with Webpack and Node package Manager.
+Javascript file is full of Javascript libraries called modules from NPM (Node package Manager).

 Backend is Test with Mocha, Chai and Travis CI.
 [Click here to see test results](https://travis-ci.org/KyloJorgensen/Fit-For-The-Kingdom-Node.js-Capstone)